HTML & CSS Fundamentals

 What should I bring?

-If you’re using a computer from your employer, try to make sure you’ve got admin rights before you come along.
-If you don’t have admin rights, get your IT peeps to install the above software for you.
+If you’re using a computer from your employer, make sure you’ve got admin rights before you come along.